Xuande Emperor: Legacy

 The Xuande era is widely regarded by historians as the high point of the Ming dynasty, characterized by stability and peace.
 This was a stark contrast to the harsh administrative purges of the Hongwu era and the civil war of the Jianwen era.
 Capable and often long-serving ministers and officials, under the leadership of the "Three Yangs" (Yang Shiqi, Yang Rong, and Yang Pu), governed the country with a level of continuity and reliability unique to the Ming era, in accordance with the Confucian ideals of wise ministerial rule led by a capable ruler.
 The government also made efforts to improve the lives of its people, gave up expansion in Đại Việt, and implemented administrative reforms.
 While the Emperor may have been harsh towards officials and lenient towards high-ranking officers, this did not significantly impact the overall character of the government.

 The rebellion of the Emperor's uncle confirmed to the Emperor and officials that the decision to remove members of the imperial family from any influence on the military was the right one.
-The failure of the war in Jiaozhi and the subsequent defeat in Tumu were constant arguments used by officials against military adventures, which could potentially return power to the hands of the generals and disrupt the establishment of the Ming dynasty's dominance in government.
+The failure of the war in Đại Việt and the subsequent defeat in Tumu were constant arguments used by officials against military adventures, which could potentially return power to the hands of the generals and disrupt the establishment of the Ming dynasty's dominance in government.
 The Ming dynasty's originally diverse elites, including generals, members of the imperial family, Confucian officials, and eunuchs, saw the first two groups lose their influence on the governance of the country.
 During the Xuande era, Confucian officials gained supremacy over the other groups and maintained it until the end of the Ming dynasty, marking the end of the early Ming period in the 1430s.
 Despite the significant increase in population and economy, the Ming military and political institutions remained relatively unchanged until the end of the dynasty.